Resisting Arrest – Legal Definition

 There are several possible defenses to a resisting arrest charge.
-An Orange County criminal defense attorney could argue that the arrest was unlawful or a result of police misconduct.
+A seasoned criminal defense attorney could argue that the arrest was unlawful or a result of police misconduct.
 This is because if a person obstructs an unlawful action by law enforcement, they cannot be guilty of resisting arrest.
 Some examples of unlawful actions or police misconduct are using unreasonable force, racial profiling, entering a home without a warrant and arresting someone without an arrest warrant or probable cause.

 In California, resisting arrest is often an exaggerated charge, people are often charged just because they were rude or uncooperative with the police.
 An attorney may, therefore, be able to get the charges dismissed entirely in this case.

 Under California Penal Code 69 PC, there is a more serious charge, known as Resisting an Executive Officer.
 This charge applies when there was force or violence used to resist an officer.
 The reason that it is more serious is because it is broader and includes anyone that is responsible for enforcing the law as well as the fact that it can be charged as either a misdemeanor or a felony.
 A person cannot be charged with both resisting arrest and resisting an executive officer at the same time.